 Due to limited space, the Pantry can only accept the following items:

 – In Season clothing (currently Spring & Summer)

 – Clean and washed clothing without stains, rips, holes, odors, or broken buttons or zippers

 – New, unused socks & underwear for all ages

 Clothing donations are accepted at the food pantry Mon.-Thurs.
 12-5:00 p.m.
 Anyone who would like to organize an office, school, or community clothing drive may contact the Pantry for assistance.

-Over 20,000 pieces of clothing were given out in 2019, almost all of it donated from the community.
+More than 20,000 pieces of clothing were given out in 2022, almost all of it donated from the community.
 Gently used children’s clothing in all sizes needed.
-Adult clothing is limited to work/professional wear only (no personalized or run/event T-shirts, costumes, or loungewear).
+Adult clothing may be limited to work or business casual wear (no personalized or run/event T-shirts, or loungewear).
 Shoes of all sizes in good, gently used condition also accepted.